ryedin/site/_management/ssh-keyroll.md

 We've talked about various solutions with AWS, who we hope will make ECS instance replacement more graceful.
 The problem is addressed in [this GitHub issue](https://github.com/aws/amazon-ecs-agent/issues/130) (upvotes here would help!).

+## SSH Keyroll FAQ

+### Why is the Rack unavailable during an SSH instance keyroll? [`convox instances keyroll`]

+If a service has fewer than 3 containers, downtime can happen when you run `convox instances keyroll` (indeed, any time there is a full instance replacement).

+This downtime can be avoided by running at least 3 containers of any critical service.
+If you have 2 containers you'll *sometimes* get short downtime.
+If you have only 1 container, you'll be guaranteed some downtime.

+### Can I provide my own SSH keys to be installed on the instances?

+We consider it a best practice to consider your infrastructure ephemeral and immutable.
+Therefore, Convox doesn't support this out of the box; we discourage relying on SSH because it shouldn't be necessary.

+Nonetheless, you can add SSH keys manually if you wish:

+- Make sure you're logged into Console `convox login console.convox.com`)
+- Run `convox instances keyroll`
+- Run `convox instances ssh <instance id>`

+Once you have a shell on the instance, proceed like you normally would (e.g. add your public SSH key to the `authorized_keys` file, then SSH to the public IP of the instance as the ??? user.